 In May 1774 he suffered a stroke during a lecture in the Botanical Garden of Uppsala University.
 A second stroke in 1776 paralyzed his right side and restricted his mental abilities.
 Carl von Linné died on 10 January 1778 of a bladder ulcer.

-At yovisto academic search engine, you might start with a rather short but informative video about the merrits of Carl Linné: The Natural History Museum presentes Carl Linnaeus.
+At yovisto academic search, you might start with a rather short but informative video about the merrits of Carl Linné: The Natural History Museum presentes Carl Linnaeus.
 For a more scientific approach to the works and life of Carl Linné, we also have an entire lecture of the Smithsonian Institute for Natural History on ‘Three Hundred Years of Linnaean Taxonomy‘.

 More to read